paulpajara/shuttle-service-app/README.md

    ```
    npm start
    ```
-7. Frontend Testing (w/ Expo)
+8. Frontend Testing (w/ Expo)
    ```
    npm run exp
    ```
    **important: wont run in expo go due to deprecated native library support**

-   to switch to dev build (only once you run npm run expo; the instructions are in the cmd line anyway)
+   to switch to dev build (only once you run 'npm run' expo; the instructions are in the cmd line anyway)
    ```
    s
    ```